Marital rape: Problems in prosecuting marital rape

 The criminalization of marital rape does not necessarily mean that these laws are enforced.
 A lack of public awareness, as well as reluctance or outright refusal of authorities to prosecute is common globally.
 For instance, in Ireland, where marital rape was made illegal in 1990, by 2016 there had been only two persons convicted of marital rape.
-Additionally, gender norms that place wives in subservient positions to their husbands, make it more difficult for women to recognize spousal rape or feel confident that it will be addressed by law enforcement.
+Additionally, gender norms that place wives in subservient positions to their husbands make it more difficult for women to recognize spousal rape or blame their spouse as the perpetrator.

-There are, and have been, both contemporary and historic problems with prosecuting the perpetrators of spousal rape.
-One author concluded that chief amongst them has been the reluctance of the various legal systems to recognize it as a crime at all.
-For example, in the United Kingdom, rape by one's spouse was recognized by the House of Lords in R v R (1991), [1992] A.C.
-599.

 Another problem results from prevailing social norms that exist.
 Thus, if the norms within a society do not see spousal rape as violative of social norms, marital rape laws are unlikely to produce successful prosecutions.
 For example, in Mali, it is considered unthinkable for a woman to refuse her husband's sexual demands; far from being seen as an act of abuse of a wife, marital rape is seen as an incident provoked by the wife who refused to perform her duty: for instance one survey found that 74% of women in Mali said that a husband is justified to beat his wife if she refuses to have sex with him.